AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ### 📉 Price Decrease Scenario

-When the collateral price decreases (with respect to the asset stablecoins are pegged to), HAs will incur losses on their margin.
+When the collateral price decreases (with respect to the asset stablecoins are pegged to), HAs will incur losses on their margin as if they had owned the collateral they covered.

 Back to the previous example, if the price of wETH decreases to 1000$, then the cash out amount of the HA becomes: